 Pracinostat is an orally available histone deacetylase (HDAC) inhibitor that is being developed for advanced hematologic diseases such as myelodysplatic syndrome (MDS) and acute myeloid leukemia (AML).
 HDACs belong to a larger set of proteins collectively known as epigenetic regulators that can alter gene expression by chemically modifying DNA or its associated chromosomal proteins.
 Abnormal activity of these regulators is believed to play an important role in cancer and other diseases.
-There are currently two HDAC inhibitors, one oral and one injectable, approved by the FDA for the treatment of T-cell lymphoma.
+There are currently two HDAC inhibitors, one oral and one injectable, approved by the FDA – both for the treatment of T-cell lymphoma.

-Pracinostat is a potential best-in-class, oral HDAC inhibitor that has been tested in multiple Phase I and pilot Phase II clinical trials in hematologic and solid tumor indications.
-Pracinostat has been generally well tolerated in more than 200 adult and pediatric patients and found to be generally well tolerated with readily manageable side effects often associated with drugs of this class.
-The results of these studies suggest that Pracinostat has potential best-in-class pharmacokinetic properties when compared to other oral HDAC inhibitors, including Panobinostat and Varinostat.
+Pracinostat has been tested in multiple Phase I and Phase II clinical trials in hematologic and solid tumor indications.
+Pracinostat has been generally well tolerated in more than 200 adult and pediatric patients and found to be generally well tolerated with readily manageable side effects often associated with drugs of this class, including fatigue.
+The results of these studies suggest that Pracinostat has potential best-in-class pharmacokinetic properties when compared to other oral HDAC inhibitors.

 Pracinostat has also shown evidence of synergistic activity when used in combination with the hypomethylating agent Vidaza® (azacitidine) in patients with MDS.
-In December 2012, data from a pilot Phase II clinical trial of Pracinostat in combination with Vidaza® (azacitidine) in patients with advanced myelodysplastic syndrome (MDS) were presented at the American Society of Hematology Annual Meeting.
-Data from nine patients treated at the MD Anderson Cancer Center showed an overall response rate (CR+CRi+PR) of 89%, including seven complete responses.
-Combined with the results from an additional patient treated at the University of Wisconsin-Madison, another complete reponse, the trial showed an overall response rate of 90% (nine out of 10).
+In December 2012, data from a pilot Phase II clinical trial of Pracinostat in combination with Vidaza in patients with advanced MDS were presented at the American Society of Hematology Annual Meeting.
+Data from nine patients treated at the MD Anderson Cancer Center showed an overall response rate (CR+CRi+PR) of 89%, including seven CRs.
+Combined with the results from an additional patient treated at the University of Wisconsin-Madison, another CR, the trial showed an overall response rate of 90% (nine out of 10).
 The combination of Pracinostat and Vidaza was well tolerated in the study.
 The most frequent side effects were nausea and fatigue.

 We own exclusive worldwide rights to all of our drug candidates, including Pracinostat.